microchip-pic-avr-examples/pic18f46q71-srport-shift-register-mplab-melody/README.md

 - **TMR2**
 <br>The Timer2 module is used in conjunction with the CLC module to create a hardware based code-free switch debouncer.
-The push button on the Curiosity HPC board is used to start a each round of data shift, storage and transfer (based on the number of bytes configured by the user).
+The push button on the Curiosity HPC board is used to start each round of data shift, storage and transfer (based on the number of bytes configured by the user).
 Timer2 automates the debouncing process using its monostable mode of operation.
 In this mode, the first switch activation is used to start the timer counting, ignoring any subsequent bouncing.
 Once the timer count reaches a predetermined value, the timer peripheral will produce a signaling event that can be used to indicate a valid switch activation has been detected.

   Module configuration:
   - Timer: Enabled